-Don’t Be Fooled By Trump’s Talk of ‘Unity’: Sonali Kolhatkar
+Don’t Be Fooled by Trump’s Talk of ‘Unity’: Sonali Kolhatkar

 |

-Don’t Be Fooled By Trump’s Talk of ‘Unity’
+Don’t Be Fooled by Trump’s Talk of ‘Unity’

 Posted on Mar 2, 2017

-The killing of an Indian man named Srinivas Kuchibhotla in Olathe, Kan., on Feb.
+The killing of an Indian man named Srinivas Kuchibhotla in Olathe, Kansas, on Feb.
 22 has heightened concerns over hate crimes against people of color in Donald Trump’s America.

 Kuchibhotla was a tech worker at the GPS manufacturer Garmin.
 He was out for drinks with his friend and fellow Indian techie, Alok Madasani, when a 51-year-old white Navy veteran named Adam Purinton allegedly gunned him down after yelling, “Get out of my country.”